Pancake Board – fun & customizable!

 About this pancake board

 Pancake boards are a beautiful way to display a variety of tastes, textures, and colors.
 Restaurants have been serving up everything on boards lately, from charcuterie, to burgers, to hummus trios with colorful raw veggies.
+We love this idea, too – try our yogurt parfait board, lox bagel board, or mimosa board!

 This pancake board allows you to showcase your own customized brunch platter of a variety of pancake flavors and sizes (silver dollar blueberry pancakes!
 Huge fluffy buttermilk pancakes!
 Oven-baked pancake squares!) along with sides and toppings that everyone will love.